GauravAdlakha16570/cs172-1/readme.md

 `./crawler.sh <seed-File:seed.txt> <num-pages: 10000> <hops-away: 6> <output-dir>`

+##

+###USAGE

+You will need a file containing a Twitter API key and a Twitter secret API key seperated by a newline character.
+This file should be named `auth.txt`.
+After successfully authenticating the application, a file named `.token.txt` will be generated containing your final authentication tokens.
+Do not share the contents of this file with anyone.
+If this file is deleted, you will simply need to re-authenticate.

 ###Contributing

 Please only work in your own branches.
 Branches should follow the naming convention `dev_<your_first_name>_<feature_name>`.